-The Company's principal activities are the construction and operation of solar plants and the generation of solar power.
+The Company is a wholly owned subsidiary of a group of companies of which the principal activities are the construction and operation of solar plants and the generation of solar power.
 The primary focus and business activity of the Company is not expected to change.